boyac/pyTrading/README.md

 # pyTrading
-Based on the concepts in "CIMTR" and others
+- based on the concepts in "CIMTR" and others
+- swing trading